moorepants/BicycleParameters/README.md

 Upcoming Features
 -----------------
 - Converts benchmark parameters to other parametrizations
-- Calculates the transfer functions to the system.
+- Calculates the transfer functions of the open loop system.
-- Plots Bode diagrams of the transfer functions.
+- Plots Bode diagrams of the open loop transfer functions.
 - Ability to add a rigid rider's physical properties.
 - Generates publication quality tables of parameters using LaTeX